 Every once in awhile I get something in the shop that embodies a category of jewels for me.

-A classically Victorian Silver frame holds a 3 dimensional geometric design of Aberdeen Granite, alternating in grey and pink.
+A classically Victorian sterling silver frame holds a 3-dimensional geometric design of Aberdeen Granite, alternating in grey and pink.
 The granite is backed with Scottish Slate and there is a typically long pin and c-clasp.
 There is plenty of room at the back for this to gather up plaid or fasten to a wool shawl.
+Circa 1860.